IEEE754 Floating point conversion in C and 68k assembler

 to simulate the carry flag in C. This was part of the iterations

 between C and assembler to get fast and correct implementation.
+The

-The traditional integer to ASCII algorithm uses divide to build
+traditional integer to ASCII algorithm uses divide to build the

-values 10000, 1000, 100, ... as binary numbers.
-Instead of
+10000, 1000, 100, ... as binary numbers.
+Instead of division,

-of leading zeros.
+zeros.

 *// converts integer [-32768 ..
 32767] to ASCII string